grodansparadis/vscp-simulator/README.md

 VSCP level to use for device.
 Can be 1 or 2.

 ### guid
 GUID for device.
-Can be set as string, or array
+Can be set as string, or array.
+LSB byte is the only valid byte for Level I devices.

 ### mdfurl
 URL poiting to external MDF file.
 If set to empty string ("") the MDF is internal.
 If the mdf is preceedid with "local://" a local file will be used to load the mdf.
 Max 32 bytyes can be used for none local file url's